dnCRevelation/FrontEndApplication-NutritionFactsLabel-V1/readme.md

-# This is just a simple project demonstrating my typographic skills when it comes do developing front-end applications without using a framework.
+# This is just a simple project demonstrating my typographic skills when it comes to developing front-end applications without using a framework.

 ### Here is a preview of the finished result: